Responding to queries

-You can use queries for synchronous requests, which includes REQUEST or RESPOND types of API actions.
-You would do this when you want to query data from your connection's system or respond with data from your own system to your connection's query.
-Either way, the system that requests the data waits for a response from the endpoint the query is sent to.
+You can use queries for synchronous requests, which include the REQUEST or RESPOND types of API actions.
+You'd do this when querying data from your connection's system or responding with data from your own system to your connection's query.
+Either way, the system that requests data waits for a response from the endpoint the query is sent to.

 Like everything else in life, some requests work out and others don’t.
 We’re happy to let you know the fate of your request either way, and we have some details about each scenario below.